-6.9 Interplant interchangeability.
+6.7 Interplant interchangeability.
 Each contractor should submit monthly, five M16A4s for verification, unless otherwise specified.
 An interplant interchangeability test should be performed using five (5) Government Furnished Equipment (GFE) (see 6.12) weapons representing production from each of the previous manufacturers and five (5) weapons of the contractor's manufacture.
 This test should be conducted for each set of five (5) GFE weapons.
 All GFE weapons should be inspected, and the Government should be informed of any non-compliance.
-The M16A4s subjected to interplant interchangeability test should be given a preliminary hand functioning to assure proper operation before parts are disassembled from the M16A4.
+The M16A4s subjected to interplant interchangeability test should be given a preliminary hand functioning test in accordance with 4.4 and Table IV to assure proper operation before parts are disassembled from the M16A4.
 The M16A4s should be tested for headspace, firing pin indent, trigger pull, function firing, cyclic rate of fire, and target and accuracy specified in methods of inspection 4.5.8.1, 4.5.8.2, 4.5.8.3, 4.5.8.4, 4.5.8.5, and 4.5.8.6 respectively.
-When assembling, every other M16A4 used should be produced by a different manufacturer.
 Inspection, tests and acceptance criteria normally associated with interchange weapons (see 4.5.8) should be performed.
 Parts should be identified with their manufacturer throughout the test.

-6.10 Definitions.
+6.8 Definitions.

-6.10.1 Flyer.
+6.8.1 Flyer.
 A flyer is defined as a shot hole which is a greater distance from the nearest shot hole than the extreme spread of the other nine holes (including the shot hole nearest the flyer).

-6.10.2 Keyholing.
+6.8.2 Keyholing.
 Keyholing is defined as any shot hole on the target that is not circular.

-6.10.3 Unserviceable part.
+6.8.3 Unserviceable part.
 An unserviceable part is one that causes malfunction of the rifle or impairs the safety of the user.
 Parts which are worn, broken, deformed, cracked or contain defects to the extent that they may affect function or safety in operation of the rifle should also be considered unserviceable.
 If a part exhibits an indication of a crack, seam or other injurious defect, the government reserves the right to determine, through a destructive test (i.e. sectioning of the part and polishing), whether or not a crack, seam or other injurious defect is present.
 If the defect is verified by the destructive test, immediate action should be taken to correct this deficiency.

-6.10.4 Binding.
+6.8.4 Binding.
 To become hindered from free movement due to unexpected contact between surfaces or parts not designed to do so.

-6.10.5 Hammer (fall).
+6.8.5 Hammer (fall).
 Motion of the hammer under spring action from its cocked position to its stop position against the bolt carrier assembly.

-6.10.6 Hammer (not fall).
+6.8.6 Hammer (not fall).
 The hammer does not move from its cocked position to its stop position.

-6.10.7 Charge.
+6.8.7 Charge.
 To pull the charging handle to the rear so that hammer becomes locked by the trigger.

-6.10.8 Tactile.
-Perceptible by touch with an increase in force needed to remain in motion
+$6.8.8 \underline{\text{Tactile}}$.
+Perceptible by touch with an increase in force needed to start and remain in motion

-6.10.9 Full trigger pull.
+6.8.9 Full trigger pull.
 The position where the trigger will not depress any further and the hammer has been released.

-6.10.10 Partial trigger pull.
+6.8.10 Partial trigger pull.
 Trigger position greater than 50% of the way to the point where the hammer is released.

-6.10.11 Battery position.
+6.8.11 Battery position.
 Bolt is forward and locking lugs are locked.

-6.11 Recording Data.
+6.9 Recording Data.

-6.11.1 Sight setting.
+6.9.1 Target and Accuracy.
 The following data should be recorded: